trans-travel/trans-travel/us/mo.md

 situations.

-Transgender medical care for adults is legal (see notes below in medical care section)
+Transgender medical care for adults is legal (see notes below in medical care section).

-While Missouri does not currently have a law against youth medical care (at least not one distinct from the above-mentioned administrative order), one was passed by the legislature and is awaiting governor signature as of May 16, 2023.
-However, it is unknown how this might have an impact on child custody.
+Missouri has a law against youth medical care.
+It is unknown how this might have an impact on child custody.

 ## Non-discrimination Law